SwedbankPay/developer.swedbankpay.com/resources/gdpr.md

 as the provided data is only possible to input during this stage.
-To have access to this when completing a payment order, such as capturing it when shipping the order the address and name must be available on a profile, to achieve this we store the information temporary to make sure it is available.
+To have access to this when completing a payment order, such as capturing it when shipping the order the address and name must be available on a profile, to achieve this we store the information temporarily to make sure it is available.
-This data is deleted after 28 days.
+This data is deleted after **28 days**.

 ### Data stored temporarily or on a profile